-Clownfish aren't fussy eaters, they are what's known as omnivores which means that they will happily eat meat and plants.
+Clownfish aren't fussy eaters.
+They are what's known as omnivores, which means that they will happily eat meat and plants.

-Why would a clownfish choose to live amongst an anemone's tentacles?
+Why would a clownfish choose to live among an anemone's tentacles?

-As a small fish clownfish are low down the food chain, meaning there are lots of predators who want to eat them.
-By hiding in the anemone's poisonous tentacles they have added protection from predators.
+As a small fish, clownfish are low on the food chain, meaning there are lots of predators who want to eat them.
+By hiding in the anemone's venomous tentacles, they have added protection from predators.